Specialist Teaching Assistant Apprenticeship - Level 5

 Delivery

-This programme is delivered using a blended learning model including face-to-face sessions on campus, complimented by online webinars.
+This programme is delivered using a blended learning model but is predominantly face-to-face sessions on campus, complimented by occasional online webinars.

 Assessment